Master of Social Work (MSW) Programs in Connecticut - Campus and Online

 Advanced standing MSW programs are designed specifically for students who hold a Bachelor of Social Work (BSW) degree from an undergraduate program accredited by the CSWE.
 Students entering an advanced standing program are given credit for all or most of the social work coursework and field education they completed during their undergraduate degree, as the curriculum for BSW programs overlaps with the generalist curriculum students complete in the first year of a traditional MSW program.

 Thus, advanced standing students are prepared to begin their master’s studies at roughly the mid-point of a two-year, traditional MSW program, which is often referred to as the “specialization” or “advanced standing” year.
 This allows advanced standing programs to significantly reduce the number of credits required for students to graduate and the amount of time it takes to earn their degree.
-For example, full-time, advanced standing students can commonly earn their MSW degree in one year, while students attending school part time generally take two years to complete their MSW studies.
+For example, full-time, advanced standing students can commonly earn their MSW degree in one year, while students attending school part-time generally take two years to complete their MSW studies.

 It is important to note that admission to advanced standing programs is not automatic for BSW graduates; in addition to holding a BSW degree, advanced standing program applicants may be required to have earned their degree within the last five, six, or seven years and to have maintained an undergraduate grade point average (GPA) of 3.0 or higher on a three-point scale.
 BSW graduates who are unable to gain admission to an advanced standing program can still apply to traditional programs in order to earn their MSW degree.